ShootrNetwork/shootrnetwork.github.io/_posts/2016-5-20-swift02-Enums.md

 {% endhighlight %}

 And use it,
-(remember that Swift structs provide us of default init if we do not write one)
+(remember that Swift structs provide us with a default init if we do not write one)

 {% highlight swift %}
     let superman = Character(type: .Hero, power: .Mutant, level: .Superhero)